 Editors note: This post was originally published on January 23, 2019.
-It was updated on January 8, 2020.
-SweetHearts has yet to announce if Candy Hearts will be available for the 2020 Valentine’s season.
+It was updated on February 13, 2020, after Spangler Candy announced Sweethearts were returning for 2020.

 Sorry sweetheart fanatics, for the first time in 153 years, we’ll be celebrating our favorite holiday without Sweetheart’s Conversation Hearts.
 Sad, sad day indeed.
 Why, you ask?
 Well, unfortunately, the company (which you might know as ‘Necco’) is no longer producing the classic Valentine’s Day candy.
 What does this mean for us?
 Well, it means they won’t be on store shelves, meaning we will have to find another way to send all those sweet messages to our loved ones.

 Sweethearts first began making their candy hearts in 1866.
 The candy was then taken over by Necco in 1901 and has since become the most popular Valentine’s Day candy in 21 states!
 Not before makers decided to get creative and start imprinting cute messages on each candy heart such as “Cutie Pie”, “Be Mine”, “Tweet Me,” “Text Me,” “You Rock,” “Soul Mate,” “Love Bug,” “Me + You,” and the famous “Kiss Me”.
 It was the perfect way to tell someone you liked them without being too obvious.
 Last year, The Candy Store reported that the hearts were the most popular Valentine’s Day candy in America.
 Yes, I know what you’re thinking.
 Then, why did they run out of business?